masayukig/debconf/cfp.rst

 ----

 * Building a Small Cheap Personal Cloud

-Who is my audience?
+  * Who is my audience?
+    A personal cloud user who wants to have own cheap cloud with using debian.
-What will they get out of it?
+* What will they get out of it?

+  * They will get to know how to build a personal small cloud by cheap.
-What will you cover?
+* What will you cover?

+  * I'll cover

+    * Hardware selection, and how to get them
+    * How to deploy OpenStack cloud
+    * Issues and future work

 LICENSE